 Open Access Week, Oct.
-24-30, is an opportunity for the global research community to learn more about this important movement and the many ongoing efforts to make it the new norm in research and scholarship.
-To celebrate the occasion, FSU Libraries is hosting a number of workshops related to OA publishing, and we hope you’ll join us to learn more about OA and how it can benefit you as a student, teacher, or researcher.
-In addition, we’d also like to take this opportunity to highlight some important milestones in efforts to advance OA at FSU over the past year:
+23-29, is an opportunity for the global research community to learn more about this important movement and the many ongoing efforts to make it the new norm in research and scholarship.
+To celebrate the occasion, FSU Libraries is hosting a number of workshops related to openness in research and education, and we hope you’ll join us to learn more about OA and how it can benefit you as a student, teacher, or researcher:

-So, what can you do to advance the cause of OA and start taking advantages of the benefits it can bring to you as a scholar?
+So, what can you do to advance the cause of OA through your own research and teaching?

 - Check out these short video interviews with FSU faculty: Xan Nowakowski, Mark Riley

-- Come to one of our upcoming workshops to learn more about OA
+- Come to one of our OA Week workshops to learn more about OA and OER (see above)

 - Read your publication contracts and understand your rights as an author